At its heart, the mission of CSAS centers relationships over transactions and elevates narratives as a vehicle for change through these methods:

 CSAS is located in the historic Love House, designed and built in 1887 on the corner Franklin and Battle, the Northeast corner of UNC’s campus.
 Read more>>

-The history of the Love House has also been explored by students of History/American Studies 671:Introduction to Public History as part of a project called “Names in Brick and Stone: Histories from the University’s Built Landscape.”
+The history of the Love House has also been explored by artist Lauren Frances Adams in her project “In Faithful Remembrance,” as well as students of History/American Studies 671:Introduction to Public History as part of a project called “Names in Brick and Stone: Histories from the University’s Built Landscape.”

 *CLOSED* – As a precaution to prevent the spread of the novel Coronavirus, CSAS will be closed until further notice.
 Our regular hours are Monday – Friday, 9 am – 5 pm.